tlricherson/TESC_MIT_Data/Session_2.md

 Kim, Y. S., Reinecke, K., & Hullman, J. (2018).
 [Data Through Others' Eyes: The Impact of Visualizing Others' Expectations on Visualization Interpretation](http://users.eecs.northwestern.edu/~jhullman/VIS17_Expectations_SocialVis.pdf).
 IEEE Transactions on Visualization & Computer Graphics, (1), 1-1.

 Taylor, A. S., Lindley, S., Regan, T., Sweeney, D., Vlachokyriakos, V., Grainger, L., & Lingel, J. (2015, April).
 [Data-in-place: Thinking through the relations between data and community.](http://openaccess.city.ac.uk/19126/1/Data%20in%20place%20-%20submitted.pdf) In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (pp. 2863-2872).
 ACM.

+### Sample projects ###
+* Check out a community-based example from Barcelona and consider the reasons wy [Smart Cities Need Thick Data, Not Big Data](https://www.researchgate.net/profile/Adrian_Smith15/publication/326849902_Smart_cities_need_thick_data_not_big_data/links/5b8651bd92851c1e12390bb0/Smart-cities-need-thick-data-not-big-data.pdf?origin=publication_detail).
+* Students in Civic Art & Design Studio (IN123), with professor [Catherine DʼIgnazio](http://www.kanarinka.com/), visualized 100 of the more than 6,000 citizen questions collected by the City of Boston as part of the GoBoston 2030 transportation planning process.
+[This video](https://www.youtube.com/watch?v=G3Q70ppWVSk) is realized as a large, projected public art installation.
+Are you interested in making your own gifs?
+There are lots of great resources on the web.
+Check out the [repo on making data-related animated gifs](https://github.com/lenagroeger/gifs) from [Lena Groeger](https://twitter.com/lenagroeger) of ProPublica.